bet4a/d3wiki/SVG-Shapes.md

 }
 ```

 The *source*-accessor is invoked in the same manner as other value functions in D3.
 The *this* context of the function is the current element in the selection.
-(Technically, the same *this* context that invokes the diagonal function; however, in the common case that the symbol generator is passed to the [[attr|Selections#attr]] operator, the *this* context will be the associated DOM element.)
+(Technically, the same *this* context that invokes the diagonal function; however, in the common case that the symbol generator is passed to the [[attr|Selections#wiki-attr]] operator, the *this* context will be the associated DOM element.)
 The function is passed two arguments, the current datum (d) and the current index (i).
 It is also possible to specify the *source*-accessor as a constant rather than a function.

 <a name="diagonal_target" href="SVG-Shapes#wiki-diagonal_target">#</a> diagonal.<b>target</b>([<i>target</i>])